AlfredBr/SwaggerAlternatives/readme.md

 # SwaggerAlternatives

-A collection of projects for users explore alternatives to Swagger API documentation.
+A collection of projects for users to explore alternatives to Swagger API documentation.

 ![SwaggerAlternatives](./folders.png)